andrewserong/staticizer/README.md

 A tool to create a static version of a website for hosting on S3.

+## Notes on this fork:

+This fork switches over to `OpenSSL::SSL::VERIFY_NONE` and removes the `uri.query` parameters.
+This was for the specific needs of a particular project, but probably makes this fork ***unsafe*** to use normally!

 ## Rationale

 One of our clients needed a reliable emergency backup for a